Revised Summary of Express Terms - 6 NYCRR Part 570

-Section 570.1 contains a description of the general purpose, applicability, definitions, exemptions, severability, and enforcement throughout Part 570.
-The purpose of this section is to ensure the orderly and efficient administration of Article 23, Title 17 of the Environmental Conservation Law (ECL) at LNG facilities throughout the State.
-Consistent with Title 17, this proposal does not regulate compressed natural gas (CNG) or liquefied petroleum gas (LPG).
-These regulations do not require permits for vehicles or vessels that are fueled by LNG but does regulate dispensing facilities (fueling stations) that store LNG.
+Section 570.1 sets out the general purpose, applicability, definitions, exemptions, severability, and enforcement provisions of Part 570.
+The purpose of this section is to ensure the orderly and efficient administration of ECL Article 23, Title 17 at LNG facilities throughout the State.
+Consistent with Title 17, this Part does not regulate compressed natural gas or liquefied petroleum gas.
+These regulations do not require permits for vehicles or vessels that are fueled by LNG but do regulate dispensing facilities (fueling stations) that store LNG.

 Section 570.2: Permit Requirements and Application Procedures

-Section 570.2 applies to the permit requirements and application procedures for LNG facilities, including an explanation of the permit application process; contents of an application, criteria for siting; permit issuance, duration and renewal; public participation guidelines; modification of permit and change of ownership; permit suspension or revocation; and program fees.
+Section 570.2 applies to the permit requirements and application procedures for LNG facilities, including an explanation of the permit application process; contents of an application; criteria for siting; permit issuance, duration and renewal; public participation guidelines; modification of permit and change of ownership; permit suspension or revocation; and permit application fees and costs.
 This section also outlines the required procedures to obtain a permit.
-Issuance of these permits is expected to attract corporations/industries interested in constructing and operating LNG facilities, which is expected to result in increased economic growth and job creation throughout the State.
+This section includes an upper limit of 70,000 gallons on the total amount of LNG that will be allowed to be stored at a permitted facility.

-Section 570.3: Site Inspections and Training of Local Fire Department Personnel
+Section 570.3: Site Inspections, Recordkeeping, and Training of Local Fire Department Personnel

-Section 570.3 applies to site inspections and training of local fire department personnel.
+Section 570.3 applies to site inspections, recordkeeping, and training of local fire department personnel.
 Applicants for permits shall offer emergency training for local fire department staff, and such equipment and personnel as may be required.
 Compliance with training and inspection requirements can either be determined by DEC's personnel or third parties who are qualified to monitor compliance.
 This section also specifies which records must be maintained at all LNG facilities, and which must be either maintained at the facility or provided to DEC within three business days of DEC's request.